 4. Apoptosis or cell death

-As part of an intracellular defense, a cell can trigger apoptosis, or cell death, if it detects extensive DNA damage.
+As part of an intracellular defense, a cell can trigger apoptosis (cell death) if it detects extensive DNA damage.
 This prevents the cell from reproducing and spreading the damage.
 It is the ultimate altruism on the cellular level.

 In some individuals, this mechanism fails.
-The cellular protein P53 is a tumor suppressor.
-When it is mutated, it increases the risk of inheriting Li-Fraumeni syndrome , a rare disease in which patients develop multiple tumors.
+For example, The cellular protein P53 is a tumor suppressor.
+When it is mutated, it increases the risk of inheriting Li-Fraumeni syndrome , a rare disease in which patients develop multiple cancers starting from childhood.